 |Sony NEX-7« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

 Both the M100 and the A6500 are recent models that are part of the current product line-up.
 The A6500 replaced the earlier Sony A6300, while the M100 followed on from the Canon M10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon M100 vs Sony A6500

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon M100 and the Sony A6500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.